vvlabs/UdaySurvivBot/README.md

 # UdaySurvivBot
 Uday's BEAST Surviv.io BOT

+# ATTENTION ALL: THE FOREST UPDATE IS CAUSING SOME PROBLEMS.
+I AM TRYING MY BEST TO FIX THE AIMBOT.
+IN THE MEANTIME, HANG TIGHT!

 To Use:
 1. Download this file with the green button on the top of the screen.
 2. Extract the ZIP file you just downloaded.